sqweelygig/supercool-servers/README.md

 Figure 1.3.2 - Limiting revisits while adopting continual improvement

-The first delivered use case will be an assisted survey of a site's thermal properties.
+The first delivered use case will be an assisted survey of a room's thermal properties.
 This use case is selected because the project runs from February to September, so collecting data as early as possible will cover a more significant seasonal variance.
 Therefore to support the "as early as possible" qualitative requirement, this deliverable will include just enough research to ensure that the data gathered supports high-quality models, just enough interface that a technician can comfortably operate the system and just enough workflow for a customer to perceive the value.
 Immediately upon completing this deliverable, there will be an opportunity to reflect on the product direction, schedule and lessons.